 How do we handle global transfers and process of your Personal Information?

 Principle of Onward Transfer

-In the context of an onward transfer of data to a third party, a Privacy Shield organization has responsibility for the processing of Personal Data it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
-We shall remain liable under the Principles if its agent processes such Personal Data in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event giving rise to the damage.
+In the context of an onward transfer of data to a third party, we have responsibility for the processing of Personal Data we receive and subsequently transfer to a third party acting as an agent on our behalf.
+We shall remain liable under applicable law if our agent processes such Personal Data in a manner inconsistent with applicable law, unless we prove that we are not responsible for the event giving rise to the damage.